Timetabling help, troubleshooting information and in-person support.

 There may be no clash free class combination available for the subjects you selected.
 You can try changing your subject combination.
 For example, if one of the subjects runs in both semesters, you can try switching it out for a subject that is more compatible with your other subjects.

 It may also be the case that one of the subjects you selected has not been scheduled in MyTimetable.
 Note that some subjects are managed through other systems, such as ASIMUT for Faculty of Fine Arts and Music performance-based music subjects at Southbank.

 - How much time will I have to finalise my preferences?

 I didn't enter all my preferences by the deadline

 You won't be allocated to classes that you haven't preferenced.
 This means you will have to allocate yourself into classes during the review and adjust period.
-See How to create your timetable if you miss the preference period for more information.
+See how to create your timetable without preferences for more information.

 I can’t enter preferences for a subject I am enrolled in